cwcyau/smartbiomed_summerschool2026/README.md

 ## Coding and Software Requirements

 It will be assumed that you are able to program in Python.
+We are unable to support other languages during the course.

 ### Slack